gooderfreed/Zen/README.md

 ## Overview

 MiniCore is a streamlined framework written in pure C, designed to facilitate the development of robust and efficient console-based applications.
 It provides a flexible, modular architecture centered around an interface-based component system.
-MiniCore aims to offer a solid foundation for projects ranging from simple utilities to complex interactive console applications, including text-based games.
+MiniCore aims to offer a solid foundation for projects ranging from simple utilities to complex interactive console applications, including text-based games, now with **enhanced color fidelity across different terminal types.**

 Key framework capabilities include:

 *   **Modular "Object-Oriented" Architecture**: Encourages code reusability and maintainability through a component-based design.
 *   **Interface-Driven Component System**:  Promotes flexibility and extensibility by defining clear contracts between modules.
-*   **Console Screen Rendering**:  Offers functionalities for text-based output with color and formatting.
+*   **Enhanced Console Screen Rendering**:  Offers advanced functionalities for text-based output with color and formatting, including **full RGB color support with automatic conversion for compatibility across various terminals.**
 *   **Keyboard Input Handling**:  Manages user input from the keyboard for interactive applications.

 ## Features